StackOps/fabuloso/docs/source/index.rst

 Which OpenStack versions are supported?
 ---------------------------------------

-Right now `Folsom <http://www.openstack.org/software/folsom/>`_ is actively supported and we are working to also support `Grizzly <http://www.openstack.org/software/grizzly/>`_ and `Havana <http://www.openstack.org/software/havana/>`_ as soon as possible.
+Right now `Folsom <http://www.openstack.org/software/folsom/>`_ and `Grizzly <http://www.openstack.org/software/grizzly/>`_ are actively supported and we are working to also support `Havana <http://www.openstack.org/software/havana/>`_ as soon as possible.
 Future OpenStack versions will be supported as well.

 Where can I get help?
 ---------------------